 Oh, well, The Tudors mini-series certainly looks good.
 And Hans Matheson’s performance is, as always, excellent - if frustratingly brief in the installment I watched tonight.

 Oh, and by the way, don’t let those smoldering good looks distract you.
 The man is a very talented actor.
 True, he’s not what you would call an “A-list” actor, but that’s definitely part of his appeal to me.
 Refreshingly, he’s not driven to be a celebrity actor, but rather is dedicated to developing his acting skills through interesting and challenging roles - more often than not in projects that are far from being Hollywood blockbusters.

-And as you’ll see from the following collection of images, long before his portrayal of Thomas Cranmer in The Tudors, Hans Matheson has been portraying various characters from the past - both real and fictitious.
+And as you’ll see from many of the images in the following retrospective, long before his portrayal of Thomas Cranmer in The Tudors, Hans Matheson has been portraying various characters from the past – both real and fictitious.

 Above: Han’s latest feature film is Bathory.
 Directed by Juraj Jakubisko, the film tells the story of Countess Elizabeth Bathory, played by Anna Friel.
 Hans plays the role of Caravaggio, who in this version is rumored to have been Bathory’s lover.

 Now, where do you think I could get an outfit like the one Hans is wearing?
 It’s so cool!